Micronesia Entry Requirements

 Restricted Items

-- Prescription medications - must be in original containers with prescription label.
-Carry a doctor's letter for controlled substances
+- Medications: Prescription drugs must be in original containers with a doctor's prescription.
+Carry only a reasonable quantity for personal use.

 Health Requirements